 Conclusion

-In this article, you have learned about Hierarchical Database Systems.
+In this article, you learned about hierarchical database systems.
 This article also provided information on the history and examples of Hierarchical Database Systems.
 We also looked at the advantages and disadvantages of this database system.
-You need to weigh your options before opting for a hierarchical database system, and determine if it is indeed the best system to store your data.
-Hopefully, this article provides you with help on that front.
+You need to weigh your options before opting for a hierarchical database system and determine if it is indeed the best system to store your data.
+Hopefully, this article will help you with that.

 Share your experience of understanding Hierarchical Database Systems in the comment section below!
 We would love to hear your thoughts.